Why Does It Hurt To Wear Glasses

 If you work with computers for extended periods of time, it’s important to make sure that your monitor or laptop screen is adjusted correctly.
 Make sure it’s the correct distance from your eyes and that the brightness is set correctly.
 You may also want to invest in an anti-glare screen which will reduce eye strain when looking at the computer screen for long periods of time.

-See also What To Wear In Charleston Sc
+See also What To Wear To Winery

 Take Regular Breaks